telosnetwork/erc20-template/README.md

 ## DEPLOY
 - Build & deploy using `npx hardhat run --network testnet scripts/deploy.js`
+- Save the contract address returned in your console
-- Interact with your contract using our live app, one of our example repos or using the hardhat console
+- Interact with your contract using our live app, one of our example repos or the hardhat console

 ## TROUBLESHOOT